Hands of a Murderer: Reception

 Reviews for the film were decidedly mixed.
 People gave the film a B review in its "picks and pans" column.
-Matthew E. Bunson in his Encyclopedia Sherlockiana opined "this is a surprisingly disappointing production despite the best efforts of all concerned and lavish attention to detail."
+According to Matthew E. Bunson in his Encyclopedia Sherlockiana, "this is a surprisingly disappointing production despite the best efforts of all concerned and lavish attention to detail."
 Alan Barnes in Sherlock Holmes on Screen wrote that the film "is no more than a number of high-concept set-pieces linked by the flimsiest of stories."